MohammedAly22/JudgerAI/README.md

 **An important** part to mention here is that these 4 testing accuracies will be per combination.
 Let me clarify this by considering the `Doc2Vec` model, first, we set up our eight combinations, then in each combination, we trained a `Doc2Vec` model with 4-fold cross-validation, so, we ended up with 32 (8 x 4) testing accuracies, then, we will choose the best combination and the best fold that can generalize well on the testing data and save it for later use.

 # Final Steps
-After training the above 5 models and saving the best model combination that performs well on the testing set, we have made a simple step of **ensemble learning** between models to give the most accurate prediction, and this was done by simply using **voting** between models on the winner of a specific case.
+After training the above 5 models and saving the best model combination that performs well on the testing set, I have made a simple step of **ensemble learning** between models to give the most accurate prediction, and this was done by simply using **voting** between models on the winner of a specific case.

 # Additional
 For a more detailed explanation of **JudgerAI** and to see the results of its models in much more detail, please, go to each model's notebook to see a detailed explanation of the powerful legal assistant "JudgerAI", Thanks.